SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Generics.md

 ## Implicit Constraints

-In addition to the constraints you write explicitly, many places in your code also implicitly include an constraint that types conform to some very common protocols like [`Copyable`][].
+In addition to the constraints you write explicitly, many places in your generic code also include implicit constraints that require types to conform to some very common protocols like [`Copyable`][].
 <!-- When SE-0446 is implemented, add Escapable above -->
 For information on when a protocol is implied,